racs4/dhis2-challenge/README.md

 The tests were created with the user in mind.
 I tried to test the components as a user would use them, and not the implementation details.
 This way, if the implementation changes, the tests will still pass.
 The main tests are in `src/home/components/DashboardList/index.test.tsx` where the filter, localStorage and fetch logic are tested.

+## Filters

+For some reason I thought that the filters were about the dashboards, and not the dashboard items.
+So I implemented the filters to filter the dashboards with its `displayName` and `starred`.
+But after read the requeriments again, I realized that the filters were about the dashboard items `type`.
+So I implemented this filter and also kept the other filters, because I thought it was a nice feature to have.

 ## How to run

 ```